The Brayherds are coming to take back the Eightpoints

 If you like overwhelming the enemy with shock attacks and great numbers of melee fighters with ranged support, or if you like fielding hard-hitting monsters in close combat, the Beasts of Chaos might be just the warband for you.

-What changed in the Warcry: Agents of Chaos Battletome for the Beasts of Chaos Wild Stalkers warband?
+What changed in Tome of Champions 2021 for the Beasts of Chaos Wild Stalkers warband?

 Background and Lore of the Beasts of Chaos Warband